user-simon/asciify/README.md

 The photograph used in the background of the title image ([img/title.png](img/title.png)) is [by Aióny Haust and features Aidana Sahari](https://astanatimes.com/2019/09/innovative-kazakh-photographer-draws-inspiration-from-art-music-and-connecting-with-his-subjects/).

 ## Examples
-These we generated using various settings from various source images and were screenshotted in Notepad++ using the font Consolas:
+These were generated using various settings from various source images and were screenshotted in Notepad++ using the font Consolas:

 <p align="center">
 <img src="img/examples.png" width="80%">